Solny Adalsteinsson

 Mónica Carlsen

-Primary subject of interest: Plant diversity and evolution
+Primary subject(s) of interest: Plant diversity and evolution, systematics, phylogenomics, pollination biology

-Primary geographic interest: Neotropics (Mexico and Brazil)
+Primary geographic area(s) of interest: Neotropics (emphasis on Mexico, Costa Rica, Colombia and Brazil)

 Bruce Carlson